tandrup/SquairPlay/README.md

 3. cd shairport
 4. make
 5. a file "rawpipe" will appear in the "shairport" directory.
 The "custom-convert.conf" (in the directory above) needs to be told where the rawpipe is, so change the path
-6. make a soft-link to your Squeezebox Server plugins directory from SquairPlay sudo /path/to/SquairPlay/ /usr/share/squeezeboxserver/Plugins/SquairPlay
+6. make a soft-link to your Squeezebox Server plugins directory from SquairPlay: sudo /path/to/SquairPlay/ /usr/share/squeezeboxserver/Plugins/SquairPlay

 Usage
 -----
 1. restart Squeezebox Server
 2. ./shairport.pl
-3. Use your SBS web interface to create a Favourite which points to "ShairPlay:"
+3. Use your SBS web interface to create a Favourite with URL "squairplay:0" (that's a zero)
 4. Play something in iTunes or on iPhone
 5. Connect to the AirPlay instance which should now be visible
 6. Open Favourite for ShairPlay on your Squeezebox